How do the direct, event, seda and vm endpoints compare?

 - VM and SEDA endpoints are basically the same; they both offer asychronous in memory SEDA queues; they differ in visibility endpoints are visible inside the same JVM or within the same CamelContext respectively.

 - Direct uses no threading; it directly invokes the consumer when sending.

-	- Event adds a listener to Spring's application events; so the consumer is invoked the same thread as Spring notifies events.
+- Spring Event adds a listener to Spring's application events; so the consumer is invoked the same thread as Spring notifies events.
 Event differs in that the payload should be a Spring ApplicationEvent object whereas Direct, SEDA and VM can use any payload

 © 2004-2011 The Apache Software Foundation.